 OK, so the title may sound a bit rash – what I mean is probably not what you are thinking.
+I have stopped tip toeing around people’s feelings simply because it’s not loving.
+Hear me out.

 So here is why I’ve stopped, with 5 reasons I now refuse to tiptoe around peoples’ feelings.

-5 reasons I stopped tiptoeing around people’s feelings
+5 Reasons I stopped tip toeing around people’s feelings

 I’m not the one in control of your feelings

 I like to think of the phrase, “If you have nothing nice to say, don’t say it at all.”
 We know we cannot live our entire lives bowing our heads to accommodate the fragile feelings of every human being.
-And we shouldn’t have to, especially when it forces us to compromise our own dignity.
-No matter how sugar-coated nice or brutally honest I am, I am also not in control of how the other person responds or reacts.
+And we shouldn’t have to.

 [Related Read: 4 Things You Need To Stop Doing In Order To Live A Happier Life]